How to Respond When You Meet a Beggar

 When donating money does more harm than good

-Reading those bible verses instantly challenges me, maybe there was more I could have done to help that man in Melbourne, by giving him a few dollars.
+Reading those bible verses instantly challenged me.
+Maybe there was more I could have done to help that man in Melbourne by giving him a few dollars.
 But would that have helped him in the long run?

-In many developing countries around the world begging syndicates and human trafficking has grown significantly, where men, women and children are forced into the life of organised begging.
-I was able to catch up with Compassion's Field Experience Coordinator, Andrew Merry, who said,
+In many developing countries around the world, begging syndicates and human trafficking are forms of modern day slavery, where men, women and children are forced into the life of organised begging.
+Compassion's former Field Experience Coordinator, Andrew Merry, travels frequently and has seen this firsthand.

-“Sometimes they have been deliberately maimed so that they will be more effective for the criminal activity of extorting money from tourists and visitors.”
+“Sometimes they have been deliberately maimed so that they will be more effective for the criminal activity of extorting money from tourists and visitors,” he says.

 Personal revelation is key.
-Andrew Merry encourages each of us “…to wrestle with this issue before being face to face with a beggar.”
+Andrew Merry encourages each of us to wrestle with the issue ourselves before we find ourselves face to face with a beggar.

 The importance of being prepared